Skip to content

 import { NodeSDK } from "@opentelemetry/sdk-node";

-import { LangfuseSpanProcessor } from "@langfuse/otel";
+import { OTLPTraceExporter } from "@opentelemetry/exporter-trace-otlp-proto";

 const sdk = new NodeSDK({